jeherve/color-posts/readme.txt

 add_filter( 'jetpack_open_graph_image_default', 'jeherve_custom_colors_default_img' );`

 == Changelog ==

+= 1.5 =
+* You can now set your own custom color if you don't like the one that's automatically calculated from the post image.
+	* You can do so from a color picker in the post and page editor.
+	* If you don't touch the color picker, the plugin keeps using the post image to calculate a post color.
+	* As soon as you touch the color picker, the plugin uses that color instead.
+* Refactoring to accommodate the new admin interface.
+* REST API: Allow defining custom color via the API.

 = 1.4 =
 * Add colors to AMP's Default template if you use [the AMP plugin](https://wordpress.org/plugins/amp/).